ThoughtWorksInc/TWU101-TDDIntro/README.md

 }
 ```

-## New we can run the test and watch it fail by clicking anywhere in the test file and hitting Ctrl-Shift-F10.
+We can run the test and watch it fail by clicking anywhere in the test file and hitting Ctrl-Shift-F10.

 Now we want to make it pass by writing the simplest code possible.
 This is how we can make the test pass: